-- Incident Control Transfer Checklist (State Water) - IMT Functions and "Lead IMT Designations - Initial DoT IMT Personnel Requirements upon Petroleum Titleholders - Initial Petroleum Titleholder CMT/IMT Personnel Requirements upon DoT - MOP Incident Notification Flowchart.

-INPEX has prepared, in consultation with the WA DoT, a Browse Island Oil Spill Incident Management Guide (IMG) (X060-AH-GLN-60015).
+- Incident Control Transfer Checklist (State Water) - IMT Functions and "Lead IMT Designations - Initial DoT IMT Personnel Requirements upon Petroleum Titleholders - Initial Petroleum Titleholder CMT/IMT Personnel Requirements upon DoT - MOP Incident Notification Flowchart. - INPEX and Shell has prepared, in consultation with the WA DoT, a Browse Island Oil Spill Incident Management Guide (IMG).

-The IMG provides details of how INPEX would support WA DoT in managing a spill in State waters and demonstrates how the INPEX IMT would integrate into the WA DoT IMT, in accordance with the SHP-MEE (WA DoT 2021) and the Response and Consultation Arrangements (WA DoT 2020), including detailed organisational charts and roles and responsibilities descriptions for the INPEX IMT during a cross jurisdictional response.
+The IMG provides details of how to support WA DoT in managing a spill in State waters and demonstrates how the IMT would integrate into the WA DoT IMT, in accordance with the SHP-MEE (WA DoT 2021) and the Response and Consultation Arrangements (WA DoT 2020), including detailed organisational charts and roles and responsibilities descriptions for the IMT during a cross jurisdictional response.